Keyword optimization remains an essential component in any successful content marketing strategy – it’s just gotten more nuanced over time.

 Images that appear within a blog are additional opportunities to inject some SEO-boosting elements into your site.
 Most notably, keywords should appear in the image file name and image alt text, if possible.
 It’s a pretty easy win for SEO-conscious marketers.

-If you’re in the market for keyword research software, there are a handful that are going to be especially popular in 2018:
+If you’re in the market for keyword research software, there are a handful that are going to be especially popular:

 Ahrefs Keyword Explorer